-I pretty much fell in love with it from that day onwards.
-Funnily enough I had no clue that one could get a Omelette Poi anywhere else and I didn’t know what a bhaji shop (bhaji stands for vegetable, a bhaji shop sells fast food potato bhajis chai etc) or gaddo (Street food carts) was, so I took a few weeks to discover that my new favorite breakfast and snack was available on the other side of the street.
+I pretty much fell in love with the goan omelette poi from that day onward.
+Back then, I had no clue that one could get a Omelette Poi anywhere else and I didn’t know what a bhaji shop (bhaji stands for vegetable, a bhaji shop sells fast food potato bhajis chai etc) or gaddo (Street food carts) was, so I took a few weeks to discover that my new favorite breakfast and snack was available on the other side of the street.
 Ha!

 - 1 medium Onion

 - 4 Eggs

 - First prepare your onion, tomato and green chillis by rinsing and slicing the onion, dicing the tomato and roughly chopping the green chillis.
 Also chop your fresh Coriander.

 - In a bowl add the eggs then the cumin powder, salt and pepper and mix the whole content.
 Continue to add the onion, tomato and chilli pieces and mix again.